 The Australian Government required its “New Australians” to repay the cost of their transport and accommodation, and Krystyna’s father was sent to cut cane in Queensland before getting an easier job closer to home working on the construction of Glenbawn Dam, in the Upper Hunter Valley.
 Her mother was a cook, so she landed a plum job in the camp’s kitchen.
 Like some other people in the camp, Krystyna’s mother broke the rules and smuggled in a little spirit stove.
 When her sons caught eels in the nearby creek she could cook them in their cabin.
 Krystyna’s mother also knew a woman who lived outside the camp and arranged for her to bring fresh milk – straight from the cow – to her children.

-Although she says she was a tomboy, Krystyna wanted to be a dancer, perhaps having been inspired by some visiting dance troupes who entertained at the camp from time to time.
+Although she says she was a tomboy, Krystyna wanted to be a dancer, perhaps having been inspired by some performances staged at the camp from time to time.
 She recalled taking a bus to the nearby town of Cessnock one day, seeing a dance studio there and watching wistfully, imagining what it would be like to be a dancer.